OpenCities/oc-dev-docs/README.md

-# Website
+# OpenCities Developer Documentation Test

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This website is a test of using [Docusaurus 2](https://v2.docusaurus.io/) to build a developer documentation site.

 ### Installation